Ten Online Museum, Gallery and Landmark Tours That'll Help You Virtually Get Out of the House

 VAN GOGH MUSEUM

-Amsterdam's Van Gogh Museum is home to the largest collection of the artist's work in the world, including more than 200 paintings, 500 drawings and 750 letters.
+If you missed out on Van Gogh Alive's first run of Australian shows, Amsterdam's Van Gogh Museum is home to the largest collection of the artist's work in the world, including more than 200 paintings, 500 drawings and 750 letters.
 That's a hefty array, which you can peer at yourself via Google Arts & Culture's virtual tour.
 Yes, Sunflowers is one of them, although there's plenty of inimitable artistry also on display in his other still life pieces, landscapes and other painted scenes.
 Rove around at your own pace, then zoom in to see the detail and read the accompanying descriptive plaques.
-And if you're eager for an overview first, you can check out the museum's YouTube tour as well — with the first part just released this week, and six more to come.
+And if you're eager for an overview first, you can check out the museum's YouTube tour as well.

 TEAMLAB BORDERLESS DIGITAL ART MUSEUM